 If you were wanting to read my personal posts from my own IVF journey start here.

 Undergoing fertility treatments is deeply personal and for many patients, can be a stressful process.
+There is so much that a person will have to think about when it comes to getting IVF, it’s not just something that can be done and dusted.
+People need to take their time before they make a decision.
+They need to do research into companies like Elite I.V.F, to see what they like.
+Are they happy with the success rate and how will they cope?
 Before starting the IVF process, our fertility experts recommend that patients consider the many factors which can impact their decision.
 Such as:

 Emotional – Undergoing IVF is never easy, and some people find the emotional impact of the process difficult.
 Our fertility experts at The CRGH advise you to acknowledge that you may find aspects of the process overwhelming at times, and take steps to reduce stress.
 We have experienced counsellors that work with our patients that aim to support you emotionally through treatment.